Welcome

 Breakfast at Normans cafe

 Formica tables.
 Bacon sarnies.
 Ketchup straight from the glass bottle.
-Norman’s has all the makings of a traditional greasy spoon.
-But it’s a far cry from Eastenders’ ‘Kathy’s’.
+Norman’s has all the makings of a traditional greasy spoon, but it’s a far cry from Eastenders’ ‘Kathy’s’.
 The team behind this North London café have worked in some of the best restaurants in the city (we’re talking Lyle’s, The Clove Club, etc), so you can expect quality produce and elevated versions of British cafe classics like Sausage Egg Patties, Bubble and Squeak and Ham, Egg & Chips.

 Best for: The hipster take on old-school classics.